beginner

 Vehicles Not Hiding

-2. Verify IoT reporting - Check last telemetry timestamp
+2. Verify IoT reporting - Check the last telemetry timestamp

-3. Confirm vehicle subaccount - Setting applies per subaccount
+3. Confirm vehicle subaccount - The setting applies per subaccount

-4. Check vehicle status - Must be "available" to show anyway
+4. Check vehicle status - Must be "available" to be affected

 Incorrect Battery Readings

-1. Verify IoT connection - Check device is reporting
+1. Verify IoT connection - Check the device is reporting

 2. Review telemetry data - Look for anomalies in logs